ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 # Asus-ROG-Phone-2-RGB
-This app allows you to control the logo rgb on custom roms.
+This app allows you to control the logo rgb led and the scond led rgb on custom rom and stock roms.

-Works on stock rom too after release 2.0-hotfix
+This app also has some extra features not found on the asus stock app ( See links bellow for each feature ).

-Only works on android 10 roms as the android 9 rgb driver doesn't react to changes, therefore it is probably not possible to make it work on android 9 using current methods.
+If you are using stock rom please disable any led effects in the built-in app as both apps will try to write different data at the same time causing unexpected results.

-#### Only use this if you are using Asus Rog Phone 2 or *3
+Works on Android 10,11,12 stock and custom roms.
+Stock android 9 rom doesn't work and will never work as the rgb driver doesn't react to changes on android 9.

-Rog 3 works with latest release, however at the moment the second led cannot be lit on its own, the logo led must also be on to use second led
+###### Only use this if you are using Asus Rog Phone 2 or 3

-#### You need to be rooted to use this since it writes to system files
+###### You need to be rooted to use this since it writes to the led driver which is not possible to do without root access.

-#### This modifies system files so use it at your own risk
+###### Use at your own risk although it should be pretty safe as it writes to the built in asus led driver.

 # Sections
 [Setup](#setup)